 - Pearly Lacewings

-Lutino cockatiels will have bright yellow plumage and vibrant orange cheeks.
+Lutino birds will have bright yellow plumage and vibrant orange cheeks.
 Depending on their parent breeding pair, a lutino cockatiel can come in a pearl or pied combination.
 It’s important to note that a true lutino cockatiel will have red eyes and may likely develop inherited alopecia behind their crest.

-The term pied is often used to describe a pattern seen in cockatiels as opposed to a color.
+The term pied is often used to describe a pattern as opposed to a color.
 Pied cockatiels are often quite hard to distinguish from lutinos.
 These birds tend to have distinctive grey or dark yellow “blobs” as markings.
 And, unlike lutinos, a pied cockatiel will not have red eyes.